blthayer/disquip-bot/README.rst

 running a version of Python >= 3.7.
 Before going any further take a moment to `download Python`_ and then install it.

+For Windows users: later we'll be downloaded a compressed ``.7z`` archive that we'll need to extract.
+For extraction, we'll use `7zip`_.
+Please download and install.

 In order to stream audio files over the internet, a handy program called `FFmpeg`_ is used.
-Windows users can check out `Install FFmpeg (Windows)`_.
+Windows users should refer to `Install FFmpeg (Windows)`_.
 Mac/Linux users are assumed to be highly computer literate users who can get FFmpeg working solely given the link to FFmpeg :) If anyone would like to provide directions for Mac or Linux I'm happy to add them here.

-When we `Install FFmpeg (Windows)`_ it comes in a compressed ``.7z`` archive.
-To extract, we use `7zip`_.
-Please download and install.

 Install FFmpeg (Windows)
 ^^^^^^^^^^^^^^^^^^^^^^^^